crcn/aerial/README.md

 Many of the emulated APIs are enhanced.
 The DOM & CSSOM for instance both support diffing & patching (just like React).
 This means that as your application produces new HTML & CSS, only the parts that have changed get updated in the synthetic DOM / CSSOM objects.
 This hot-swapping was originally introduced to allow users to visually edit applications regardless of their technical stack (Ruby, Java, PHP, Angular, anything that produces HTML & CSS).

 Aerial uses a dependency graph that can be adapted to any bundling library including SystemJS, CommonJS, Webpack, and rollup.
 The environment that uses the dependency graph can be set to re-execute whenever a source file changes.
-This paired with hot-swapping capabilities allows developers to visually create their application as they're writing code.
+This paired with hot-swapping capabilities allows developers to write code, and see how their application visualy changes in realtime.
+Because the DOM & CSSOM is emulated, developers also have the ability to visually edit elements to write code back to the dependency graph.
+The dependency graph can also be shared across _multiple_ emulated browser instances which _automatically_ reload whenever a dependency graph file changes.
+Here's an example of that:

 Aerial can also defer application execution to remote processes using the `RemoteBrowser` object, paired with the diffing & patching algorithms.
 This enables you to offload some of the heavy work - possibly to a NodeJS thread, or even remotely (AWS, lamda), to allow for a smooth user experience if you're building a visual editor.